smlum/scription/README.md

 ### Basic usage

-1. Run a transcription job using AWS Transcrive or Mozilla DeepSpeech
+1. Run a transcription job using AWS Transcribe or Mozilla DeepSpeech
 2. Download the json output file
 3. Load the json file into [Scription](https://samfredlumley.github.io/scription/)
 4. Load in your corresponding audio (see below for larger audio files)